OutlierVentures/Custom-Augur-Market/README.md

 ...
 ```

 The block numbers and dates give an indication of the progress.
-When it's done syncing, you'll see recent blocks appearing as below.
+You can create a market while it is syncing, but it won't go through until the sync is finished.
+When the blockchain is done syncing, you'll see recent blocks appearing as below.
 The node is then ready to use.

 ```
 ...